S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

 ### Warnings

 0. This project, it's scripts and those contained within this document and this document itself are all without warranty nor will the authors be held liable for damages sustained to users, their hardware or the hardware of others while using this project's scripts, guides, or examples.

+ - - Scripts and code are released under `GNU AGPLv3` licence found under the `Licenses` directory.

- - - released under `` licence found under the `Licencing & Usage agreement` section within this document explains this in much greater detail.
+ - - Documentation and guides are released under `GNU FDLv1.3` licence found under the `Licenses` directory.

  - - allowed use, user agreement, reproduction and modification are further explained in the `` section within this document.

 1. Do not send **all** logging daemon output through this script's (or the script copy's) named pipe(s); be selective.

  - - first because this script likely generates system logs so sending all `rsyslog`'s data into one of these named pipes would be analogous to force feeding a snake it's own tail & the rest of the kitchen along with,